ansys/pydpf-post/docs/source/index.rst

 **Easy to use**

-The PyDPF-Post API automates the use of DPF's chained operators to make postprocessing easier.
+The PyDPF-Post API automates the use of chained DPF operators to make postprocessing easier.
 The PyDPF-Post documentation describes how you can use operators to compute results.
 This allows you to build your own custom, low-level scripts to enable fast postprocessing of potentially multi-gigabyte